Skip to content

 3. End-to-end flow verification passes

-- Don't proceed to level 2 until level 1 passes
+- Do not proceed to level 2 if level 1 fails

-- Don't proceed to level 3 until level 2 passes
+- Do not proceed to level 3 if level 2 fails

-• Layer 1: Syntax and static analysis.
+• Layer 1: Syntax and Static Analysis.
 Lowest cost, least information, but must pass.
+This is the bare minimum check—you must spell the words right before we look at anything else.

-• Layer 2: Runtime behavior verification.
-Test execution, application startup checks, critical path verification.
-This is the core completion evidence.
+• Layer 2: Runtime Behavior Verification.
+Test execution, app startup checks, critical path validation.
+This is the core evidence of completion.
+It's not enough to just write it; it must run.

-• Layer 3: System-level validation.
-End-to-end tests, integration verification, user scenario simulation.
-The last line of defense against premature declarations.
+• Layer 3: System-Level Confirmation.
+End-to-end testing, integration validation, user scenario simulation.
+The final line of defense against premature declarations.
+It's not enough to run; it must run correctly.

-OpenAI's Codex practice highlights a particularly effective pattern: error messages written for agents should include repair guidance.
-Don't use "Test failed" — use "Test failed: POST /api/reset-password returned 500.
+OpenAI introduced a particularly effective pattern during their Codex practice: error messages for agents should include fix instructions.
+Don't just draw a big red cross like a lazy grader; be like a good teacher and write "here's how you should change this" in the margins.
+Don't use "Test failed", but use "Test failed: POST /api/reset-password returned 500.
 Check that the email service config exists in environment variables.
 The template file should be at templates/reset-email.html."
-This specific, actionable feedback lets the agent self-correct without human intervention.
+This specific, actionable feedback allows the agent to self-correct without human intervention.

 Effective runtime signals include: